mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 characters to move around the prison unrestricted.
 More and more guards leave the subsurface area, until only a skeleton crew is left.

-With a Difficult (-2) Medic roll, a character can come up with a semi- effective course of treatment for the disease using medicinal drugs;
+With a Difficult (-2) Medic roll, a character can come up with a semi-effective course of treatment for the disease using medicinal drugs;
 this course of treatment reduces all Endurance losses from the plague by 1 point per Effect.